 In the United States, the Right of Publicity is a state-based right, and therefore each state can determine the parameters of recognition of the Right of Publicity.
-Of course, having a statute on the books is not a prerequisite for the Right of Publicity to be enforceable in a given jurisdiction, since many states arrive at the same outcome via common law.
+Of course, having a statute is not a prerequisite for the Right of Publicity to be enforceable in a given jurisdiction since many states arrive at the same outcome via common law.
 The current count is 38 states with some form of common law precedent, and 22 states with some form of Right of Publicity statute.
-Hawaii and Pennsylvania are among the most recent states to pass a new Right of Publicity statute, whereas both California and Indiana are among the most recent to pass critical amendments.
+Alabama, Hawaii and Pennsylvania are among the most recent states to pass a new Right of Publicity statute, whereas both California and Indiana recently passed critical amendments.
 California amended its Right of Publicity statute in the wake of the Marilyn Monroe cases.
 In 2012, the author of this website led a successful legislative effort to amend the current version of Indiana’s Right of Publicity statute, which included drafting, testifying in front of the Indiana legislature, and defending the bill against lobbyists.

 Arizona (military RoP 2007)